2003-2011 Ph.D. University of North Carolina at Chapel Hill School of Medicine, Chapel Hill, North Carolina

 Taught the following courses:

 Used Visible Body Courseware; microscopes; tissue slides; cow eye, sheep heart, & cow kidney dissections; student-recorded electrocardiograms (ECG); spirometers; and a variety of quality models.
 Lab partners were provided lists of the anatomical features they would need to identify during each scheduled lab practical.
 Students then worked together to practice quizzing each other.
-Once both students felt confident, I came around and quizzed them to make sure they could identify each feature before leaving lab for the day.
+Once both students felt confident, I circled the classroom and quizzed them to ensure they could identify each feature before leaving the lab for the day.

 Used Blackboard Ultra to provide learning materials, chapter homework assignments, formative assessments, feedback, and grades.